gradle/gradle/design-docs/unified-configuration-and-task-model.md

   - ~~Error message includes names of X tasks with names closest to given name~~
 - ~~User receives useful error message when configuration fails (incl. identification of the rule that failed in the diagnostics)~~

-### Open issues

-- Error message for unbound rule whose subject is under `tasks` should complain about a missing task.
-Eg `tasks.thing` should explain that task `thing` is unknown.

 ## Story: Model DSL rule uses an implicitly typed model element as input via name

 This story adds the capability for rules declared in scripts to take inputs.